My partner and I went from working together and dating to working and living together. It's been great for us!

 Of course, sometimes it’s natural to want to switch off.
 If you are on the same page and know each other well – and you should if you live and work together – you’ll know when to stop and take a break or let your spouse hit the time-out button.
 I need to switch off more often than my partner does – he has a harder time with it – and it’s totally ok, I let him wind down at his own pace.

-You Get to Divide the Labour
+4. You Can Divide the Labour

 Like with any business, clear role division is important to your success.
 I am terrible at the business side of things so my partner set up the company; he is also responsible for the finances and the technical development.
 I am good at writing, building on ideas and creating structure – and that is what I do for our business.
 It’s important to know your limitations and stick to what you know.
 Trying to get involved in things you have no clue about just because you want to be included is unprofessional and immature and you would never do it working elsewhere.